 I’m an auntie to some adorable nieces and nephews, so when I get the opportunity to spend one-on-one time with them I try to make the most of it.
 I don’t want to watch them playing on their tablets or phones; I want to use our rare day out together to build memories!

-We had a fun-filled picnic to look forward to and an adventure to go on – we packed our wellies and raincoats.
-Off we went!
+We had a fun-filled picnic to look forward to and an adventure to go on – we packed our wellies and raincoats and off we went!

 Our picnic was no ordinary picnic… it was a quirky dining experience nestled on a side street in Sketty, Swansea.
 As we walked into The Picnic Bench I immediately felt relaxed.
 It felt casual, and having two kids in tow (that can’t talk quietly or sit still) I knew I would feel comfortable here.